b-jonathan/cse15l-lab-reports/lab3/lab3.md

 ```

 This command returns the first line and the file where the word "emission spectroscopy" appears and also 3 lines of context before and after that line appears.
-Useful because it allows users to have a better idea of when/where a pattern appears and in what file it appears in.
+Used in combination with -r, it is useful because it allows users to have a better idea of when/where a pattern appears and in what file it appears in.